novikovdmi/photo_stream_order/README.md

 # photo_stream_order
-This script make right order of iCloud shared photo stream files.
+This script makes right order of iCloud shared photo stream files.
+It works only on Windows.
+Python 3.4 must be installed.